-There is a range of other groups and organisations that support the Local Authority response to incidents, which includes:
+There is a range of other groups and organisations that support the local authority response to incidents, which includes:

+- London Resilience Group

-- i.
-London Councils Communications - ii.
-The Prevent Network - iii.
-Local Authority Directors of Public Health group - iv.
-Local Authority Directors of Housing group - v.
-Various London Councils Policy Groups e.g. Coroners.
+- London Councils Communications

+- The Prevent Network

+- Local Authority Directors of Public Health Group

+- Local Authority Directors of Housing Group

+- Various London Councils Policy Groups e.g. Coroners.

-5.9 Heathrow Travel Care
+5.9 Heathrow Travel Care (HTC)

-Additionally, there are a number of voluntary organisations which also form part of the Council's emergency response, such as Heathrow Travel Care.
-Heathrow Travel Care was established in 1972.
-Their purpose is to safeguard and promote the wellbeing of any vulnerable person in crisis or distress at Heathrow Airport.
+Additionally, there are a number of voluntary organisations which also form part of the council's emergency response, such as HTC.
+Established in 1972, their purpose is to safeguard and promote the wellbeing of any vulnerable persons in crisis or distress at Heathrow Airport.

-The Civil Contingencies Act 2004 places a legal obligation on the Council to plan for human welfare following an emergency, and on other local partners to co-operate with them in order to avoid, mitigate, respond to and recover from, major incidents, emergency events or situations in terms of human welfare.
-The coordination of humanitarian assistance at Heathrow had been delegated to Heathrow Travel Care as the local experts.
+The Civil Contingencies Act 2004 places a legal obligation on the council to plan for human welfare following an emergency, and on other local partners to cooperate with them in order to avoid, mitigate, respond to and recover from, major incidents, emergency events or situations in terms of human welfare.
+The coordination of humanitarian assistance at Heathrow had been delegated to HTC as the local experts.

-Heathrow Travel Care [HTC] is an established and trusted stakeholder within the emergency planning structure at the airport and beyond.
+HTC is an established and trusted stakeholder within the emergency planning structure at the airport and beyond.
 They are members of the Hillingdon Resilience Forum and regularly attend meetings and participate in exercises.

-HTC has an emergency on-call system activated by HAL.
-They aim to deploy coordinators to reception centres, and management locations as required, within 75 minutes of being alerted.
+HTC has an emergency on-call system activated by Heathrow Airport Limited.
+They aim to deploy coordinators to reception centres, and management locations as required, within 45 minutes of being alerted.
 In partnership with other key airport responders, including the chaplains, they will assess the potential for human distress and the options for delivering an initial response based on evidence of what is needed.
 They can then deploy appropriately trained and experienced personnel as required.